 If you're visiting Britain for the first time and wondering what local people mean when they direct you to "the High Street", you are not alone.
 The High Street is one of those phrases—and places—that is so much a part of everyday life in the UK that local people hardly ever feel the need to explain to visitors and tourists.
-On my first visit, I needed some aspirin for a sudden headache and asked the landlady of my bed and breakfast where I could buy some.

 What's in a Name?